 As soon as fall arrives, give me all the pumpkin recipes!
-I love the flavor and texture that it adds to baked goods.
-These pumpkin snickerdoodles may be my favorite one yet.
+These pumpkin snickerdoodles may be my favorite ones yet.
 I made 3 dozen cookies on Saturday and between friends and family – they were gone by Sunday!

-If you are a pumpkin lover like me and also love the classic snickerdoodles cookies, you have GOT to make these (along with my pumpkin chocolate chip cookies) this fall.
-The fall flavors makes them all the more yummy and the white chocolate chips make each bite perfection.
-They are seriously divine and I cannot wait to make them again and again!
+If you are a pumpkin lover and also love classic snickerdoodles cookies, you have GOT to make these (along with my pumpkin chocolate chip cookies) this fall.
+The fall flavors make them all the more yummy and the white chocolate chips make each bite perfection.

-Although snickerdoodles are usually a popular Christmas cookie, you can also enjoy them in the fall by adding a few simple ingredients like pumpkin puree and pumpkin pie spice.
+Snickerdoodles are usually a popular Christmas cookie, but you can also enjoy them in the fall by adding simple ingredients like pumpkin puree and pumpkin pie spice.
 You’re going to love these pumpkin snickerdoodles!

 Why This Recipe Works

-- Bold fall flavor.
+• Bold fall flavor.
 Not only is the dough mixed with warm fall spices, but the outsides are rolled in them too.
-So that means double the delicious flavor!
+So that means double the delicious fall flavor!

-- A white chocolate twist.
-Although it’s optional, adding white chocolate chips into the batter takes these pumpkin snickerdoodles to the next level!
+• A white chocolate twist.
+Although it’s optional, adding white chocolate chips to the batter takes these pumpkin snickerdoodles to the next level!

 Key Ingredients